 So, as the sun continues to shine – he says optimistically! – are you ready to update your answerphone message, activate your out of office or even turn your work phone off, or at least to silent!?

 Distraction is not necessarily a bad thing with all the doom and gloom in the news from around the world but let us try to limit the nature of these distractions, especially when it comes to the next generation.

-Always easier said than done but family and friends should be the only distraction by the pool, so remember to try and unwind this summer, and let’s enjoy the sun, while it lasts!
+Easier said than done but family and friends should be the only distraction by the pool, so remember to try to unwind this summer, and let’s enjoy the sun, while it lasts!